kanavgoyal781/fault-tolerant-ingestion-pipeline/README.md

 This solution implements a production-grade data ingestion pipeline that takes messy, nested CMS API data and turns it into clean, schema-validated Qdrant documents.
 It then embeds and indexes them into a Qdrant vector database for semantic search.

-I primarily focused on **Path A: Data Engineering Depth**, transforming the full dataset (50 documents) with robust validation and error handling in line with `data/qdrant_schema.md`.
+I primarily focused on **Data Engineering Depth**, transforming 50 documents with robust validation and error handling in line with `data/qdrant_schema.md`.

-In addition, I implemented several elements from **Path B: Infrastructure & Deployment**:
+In addition, I implemented several **Infrastructure & Deployment** features:
 * A deployable FastAPI service with clear endpoints.
 * Dockerized app, deployed live on Render.
 * Integration with a real Qdrant vector DB and OpenAI embeddings.